jameshughes89/cs2XX-ComputerArchitecture/site/labs/arithmetic-logic/arithmetic-logic.rst

 #.
 Create a circuit to add two 8 bit numbers together and output the resulting 8 bit number

     * Ignore overflows beyond 8 bits
-    * Use 8 input components and 8 output components to represent the inputs/outputs
+    * Use 16 input components (8 for each number) and 8 output components to represent the inputs/outputs
     * You may use an adder component